KordingLab/awesome-computational-primatology/README.md

 TODOS
 - [ ] Update list
+  - [ ] other bala, deepwild, hobaiter etc
 - [ ] Incorporate audio stuff
 - [ ] Sort by modality (cv, audio, other...)
 - [ ] Sort by tasks